Risk Management and Fraud Prevention Technical FAQs

 Please raise a Thredd support ticket if you require support for additional languages.

-The 3D Secure language is set up at a card product level, and will apply by default to all cards issued under that product ID.
 You can override the default language and specify the language of the 3DS challenge screens at the individual card level:

 3D Secure Service |